There are other truly amazing reasons to date besides getting hitched again.

 Hopefully, these other reasons to date are at least as exciting to you as finding the perfect partner.
 As you look at this list I wish for you to see that none of the items on it preclude finding “the one.”
 In fact, you could argue that they’re all part of it.
 The thing is that if you allow yourself to ease up on the drive to find the perfect partner now, you’ll have a better shot at find them when you’re truly ready.

 I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who want to create a great life for themselves post-divorce.
-You can join my anonymous newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.
+You can join my anonymous newsletter list for free weekly advice.
+If you’re interested in taking the first step toward working with me as your personal coach, you can schedule an introductory private coaching session.

 (H3) Looking for more support and ideas for healing from divorce?
 You’ll find what you’re looking for in Life After Divorce.